daostack/arc.js/documentation/overview.md

-### Proposals, Schemes, Votes, Stakes, Queues, etc
+### Proposals, Plugins, Votes, Stakes, Queues, etc

 All basic Entity classes in the arc.js library implement a number of common functions.